Sometimes, when people piece together that I’m both a feminist and a teacher, they have a very adverse reaction to it.

 Adhering to the literary canon?
 Running pregnancy prevention programs?
 That one teacher in my English department at an Atlanta high school who told her World Literature students that the Bible isn’t literature because it’s fact?

 And whether we like it or not, our students are listening.
 They’re watching.
 They’re learning – and not just the material that they need to pass state exams.

 They’re learning how to navigate and interpret the world – from you.

 So if you’re a feminist and you want some ideas on how create a more feminist classroom (without, you know, wearing your “Clitoris is Not a Dirty Word” t-shirt on dress-down day), here are five efforts that you can endeavor.

 1. Recognize and Analyze Power Dynamics

-I am a white woman who teaches in urban schools with mostly Black and Latin@ students.
+I am a white woman who historically has taught in urban schools with mostly Black and Latinx students.
 As if being the only white person in a room doesn’t give me enough social capital, I’m also the only authority figure.

 That’s a lot of power.